Kirbeast/Project-M-PAL/README.md

 # Characters
 ### Working:
 - **Kirby**: Dash Attack has no Flame Effect.
 Final Cutter can't attack horizontal.
-Copy Abilities are crashing the game.
+Some copy abilities are crashing the game.

 ### Not Working:
 - **Characters**: Aerials, Jab, and dash crash the game